 I’ve adjusted what I’m wearing based on the feedback.
 I did a poll on my channel asking about what I was wearing and 61% of people said, “t-shirt”.

 What I’m doing going forward is I’m going to consistently do more polls which is in the community tab on the channel and for you that are the most enthusiastic Youtube subscribers, I’m going to keep asking you to help me understand how may I serve you best.

 I changed my outfits to t-shirts because of this poll.
-The overwhelming majority voted for a t-shirt then that’s the most appropriate thing to wear.
+If the overwhelming majority voted for a t-shirt, then that’s the most appropriate thing to wear.
 I’m not saying you should just be like a robot and do whatever people tell you to do.

 Poll: Do you want me to start live streaming again?

-About half of the people are wanting live streams either anytime or scheduled in advance.
-The other are saying to just record videos.
-My balance is to do some live streams but also to do some pre-recorded and I’m very grateful for that feedback.
+About half of the people want live streams either anytime or scheduled in advance.
+Others are saying to just record videos.
+My balance is to do some live streams but also to do some pre-recording and I’m very grateful for that feedback.